Ed Sprague (spraged02)

 Biographical Information

 In the 1988 Baseball World Cup, Ed Sprague hit .313/.421/.563 as the backup to Robin Ventura at third base.
 He primarily played DH, when Mike Fiore took the field.
+He had previously won the Silver Medal at the 1987 Pan American Games with the US.
 He was signed as a 1st round pick in the 1988 amateur draft by the Toronto Blue Jays and scout Wayne Morgan.
 Ed had his finest season in 1996, hitting 36 home runs and driving in 101 runs.

 His wife was American Olympic synchronized swimmer Kristen Babb-Sprague.
 In the 1992 Olympics, she won a gold medal ahead of Canadian swimmer Sylvie Fréchette as a result of some questionable judging.
 After the games, Blue Jay fans booed Sprague.
 However, he was forgiven when he hit a game-winning home run in Game 2 of the 1992 World Series.